Sufi-Dev/Sufi-Dev/README.md

 </p>

 # Abdalla Sufi
-Hi 👋, I am a certified DevOps engineer with nearly two years of Microsoft Azure experience .
+Hi 👋, I am a certified DevOps engineer with nearly two years of Microsoft Azure experience.
-I can design, implement, operate, and monitor CI/CD pipelines using configuration management and Infrastructure as code.
+I'm skilled in design, implement, operate, and monitor CI/CD pipelines as well as configuration management and Infrastructure as code.

-👉 I am currently looking for a DevOps role preferably in the Blockchain industry.
+👉 I am currently looking for a `DevOps` role preferably in the `Blockchain` industry.

 ## Skills and Experience